abudaan/vega-multi-view-server/README.md

         console.log(result);
     });
 ```
-This way we don't need to load the runtime config via an extra HTTP call.
+This way we don't need to load the configuration via an extra HTTP call.

 ## Live example

 You can play around with the [live example](http://app4.bigdator.nl).
 On the server I have put a few test specs that I created in [this project](https://github.com/abudaan/vega-specs).
 You can choose one of the following ids to add to the url:

 - `4`: A plain Vega map without tiles
-- `4a`: Vega as Leaflet layer, this spec has its runtime inlined
+- `4a`: Vega as Leaflet layer, this spec has its configuration inlined
-- `4b`: Same as 4a but with a separate runtime config
+- `4b`: Same as 4a but with a separate configuration
 - `5a`: Webfont test
 - `6a`: Area chart
 - `6b`: Range controller of 6a